Teams, tales and tips – a guide to the local game

 Several clubs from County Durham had shown their worth by winning the nationwide FA Amateur Cup, including Stockton, Bishop Auckland and Crook Town.
 In 1905, West Hartlepool joined this elite, going down to London to beat Clapton 3-2 in the final at Shepherd’s Bush.

 Overshadowed, the rugby club waned and duly folded.
 With the Victoria Ground vacant and soccer popular, prominent locals saw an opportunity to create a single, professional football club.
-Taking players from West Hartlepool but representing both communities, in 1908 they formed Hartlepools United, nicknamed The Monkey Hangers.
+Taking players from West Hartlepool but representing both communities, in 1908 they formed Hartlepools United, nicknamed Pools or, less kindly, the Monkey Hangers.

 The Victoria Ground, overlooking the harbour between the two settlements, was shared by the amateurs for two years before they, too, folded.